awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/setup-toolkit.md

    1. [AWS Serverless Application Model Command Line Interface \(AWS SAM CLI\)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)

-1. Before you can use the AWS Toolkit for JetBrains to debug code in Amazon ECS clusters, you must also complete additional steps\.
+1. Before you can use the AWS Toolkit for JetBrains to debug code in Amazon ECS clusters, you must complete additional steps\.
 For instructions, see the [prerequisites](ecs-debug.md#ecs-prereqs)\.

 1. After you install the AWS Toolkit for JetBrains \(and, if you're working with AWS serverless applications, Lambda functions, or Amazon ECS clusters, you've installed the preceding additional required tools, in order\), [connect to an AWS account for the first time](key-tasks.md#key-tasks-first-connect)\.